-The classification and measurement and impairment requirements are applied retrospectively by adjusting the opening balance sheet at the date of intial application, with no requirement to restate comparative periods.
-The mandatory application date for the standard as a whole is January 1, 2018.
+The classification and measurement and impairment requirements are to be applied retrospectively by adjusting the opening balance sheet at the date of initial application, with no requirement to restate comparative periods.
+The mandatory application date for the standard as a whole is January 1, 2018 and the Bank intends to adopt the Standard on this date.